Trusted WordPress tutorials, when you need them most.

 Choose popular post behavior

-If you’re using the MonsterInsights Pro version, then you also get an option to automatically display the top 5 posts from the last 30 days based on your website traffic.
+If you’re using the MonsterInsights Pro version, you also have the option to automatically display the top 5 posts from the last 30 days based on your website traffic.

 Next, you have an option to show the widget title by enabling the ‘Display Title’ toggle.
 Simply click the toggle to enable the option and enter a title that will appear above your related posts.